- Improved accuracy via multiband GNSS

-All the training load, status, focus insights and Garmin's recovery advisor want to help you better understand when and how you should train.
+All the training load, status, focus insights, and Garmin's recovery advisor want to help you better understand when and how you should train.
 It will also offer heat and altitude acclimation when training conditions become more challenging too.

 Key to that data is reliable heart rate, which in our testing shows Garmin's Gen 4 Elevate sensor is not hugely different from its Gen 3 sensor.
-It's good for steady paced runs, but grab a chest strap if you're looking to heart rate for reliable training insights.
+It's good for steady paced runs, but grab a chest strap if you're looking for heart rate for reliable training insights.

 Garmin's daily suggested workouts feature, which is primarily built for runners definitely feels like a feature that starts to become more useful once you plug in a lot of historical workout data into it.

-We initially saw a lot of base runs, but once it noticed we had put in more longer steadier runs and neglected sprints, it suggested throwing in some of the quick stuff.
+We initially saw a lot of base runs, but once it noticed we had put in longer steadier runs and neglected sprints, it suggested throwing in some of the quick stuff.

-If you really don't know how to structure your running time, Garmin's advisor offers some interesting guidance, but more experienced runners might find be underwhelmed.
+If you don't know how to structure your running time, Garmin's advisor offers some interesting guidance, but more experienced runners might find be underwhelmed.
 We had a good idea of the training runs we wanted to do – and had little patience for Garmin playing catch up.
 On the whole though, it's a useful feature to have.